 About the Authors: Irma Esparza Diggs is a senior executive and director of federal advocacy at the National League of Cities.
 Follow Irma on Twitter @iediggs.

-Brian Egan is NLC’s Principal Associate for Finance, Administration and Intergovernmental Relations.
+Brian Egan is NLC’s former Principal Associate for Finance, Administration and Intergovernmental Relations.
 Follow him on Twitter @BeegleME.